PauloPhagula/site/_posts/2016-08-02-BEM-block-element-modifier.md

 That my friend, happens to be a newish CSS naming methodology / notation created by the good people at [Yandex](https://www.yandex.ru/) called [BEM - Block Element Modifier](https://en.bem.info/).

-The core idea is that webpages are composed by blocks, which in turn contain elements which in their turn can vary depending on some condition.
+The core idea is that web pages are composed by blocks, which in turn contain elements which in their turn can vary depending on some condition.
 (Blocks can contain blocks within them BTW).
 So, what is done is when assigning classes names to page elements, name them in